Table of Contents

 So how to set up a Pinterest account?
 Specifically, how to create a business Pinterest page?

 Creating a Pinterest for business is easy, and you don’t even have to deactivate your account for this.
-It’s similar to how you create a regular Pinterest account and as easy as making a Facebook account but only with slight variations.
+It’s similar to creating a regular Pinterest account and as easy as making a Facebook account but only with slight variations.
 To create your own Pinterest business account, you only need to follow these steps:

-How to Create New Pinterest Account (Business Edition):
+How to Change Your Pinterest Account to Business:

 - First, you need to go to Business Pinterest.
 It’s similar to how you make a Pinterest account, but this time, it’s for business.